cunnie/writings/NaNoWriMo.md

 being and nothingness.
 He tried to encompass it, and he felt a sense of vertigo when he came into contact with it — his world spun upside down.

+He backed off, then moved forward.
+It was an alient object like anything he had ever seen.
+Everything about it seemed _wrong_.

+He approached it more slowly. _What is this?_

-The bright, sparkly ball spoke to him, "I am everything.
+As if reading his thoughts, the bright, sparkly ball spoke to him, "I am everything.
 I am all possibilities.
 I am the Universe, squeezed into a ball."

+Taggart attempted to touch it, but somehow he _slid_ around it.
+He tried again, and again he slid and slipped.

+He tried encircling it, and once he had done so he began closing slowly on the ball, but as he came close to he again experienced the slippery feeling.
+It wasn't that it was resisting him, it was that it was always pointing another way, if that made sense.
+He tried one last time, and pushed hard, and felt unhinged, as if peeking past the Curtain of the Universe into a deep, dark abyss.

-Taggart said nothing.
+Taggart retreated again.

 The ball continued, "Strange Matter.
 Strange matter.
 Incredibly dense matter, typically only found in the core of a neutron store.
 The most stable matter in